E2E Spoken Entity Extraction for Virtual Agents: Method

 \subsection{Baseline: Cascading ASR and NLU systems}

-In this 2-step approach, we first transcribe the speech provided by humans into text using an E2E ASR (sample output in Table~\ref{tab:auto}) described in the following section.
+In this 2-step approach, we first transcribe the speech provided by humans into text using same pretrained E2E ASR checkpoint used by \cite{singla2022seq}.
 We then extract entities from the transcribed text by learning to translate using {\em (transcription, entity)} pairs.
-We use a standard off-the-shelf transformer based Seq-2-Seq system. which is typically used for neural machine translation.
+We use a standard off-the-shelf transformer based Seq-2-Seq system to extract entities from transcribed text baseline\footnote{https://github.com/mead-ml/mead-baseline}.
+We found using 4 multi-headed instead of 2 performs better for all entities.
 Table 1 shows sample input $H$ and desired output $M$.

-The ASR hypothesis is provided in the form of byte-pair encoded (BPE) tokens as input to the Seq-2-Seq model, while the decoder generates entity relevant BPE tokens along with the start and end tokens.
+The ASR hypothesis is provided in the form of byte-pair encoded (BPE) tokens as input to the Seq-2-Seq model, while the decoder generates entity relevant BPE tokens.
 We use a shared embedding layer for both encoder and decoder tokens.
 We use fastBPE\footnote{https://github.com/glample/fastBPE} to learn a shared vocabulary for both the encoder and decoder.
-We found that using four multi-headed attention layers for both encoder and decoder gives the best result on the validation sets, which is the only change we make to seq-2-seq setup used by \cite{singla2022seq}.
 We use Adam optimizer with a fixed batch size of 32 and a fixed learning rate of $1.0e-5$.
-We do not perform any pre-training but instead train our system from a random initialization.
-We provide confidence-score as the sum of log-probability assigned to the character entity sequence.
+We do not perform any pre-training of text-based seq-2-seq model but instead train our system from a random initialization.
+We provide confidence-score as the sum of log-probability assigned to the BPE entity sequence.

-\subsection{Dataset}
+\section{Dataset}

-While some public datasets like the OGI collection~\cite{cole1995new} include a small subset of spelled names, with the growing demand for EVAs for multiple industry verticals, they capture millions of user utterances responding to different prompts.
-Table 1 shows transcription of caller's speech input and desired machine output.
-System output also includes entity type specific tags help guide the decoding algorithm in-the-case of joint models for all entities.
+While some public datasets like the OGI collection~\cite{cole1995new} include a small subset of spelled names.
+EVAs for multiple industry verticals, record millions of user utterances responding to different prompts.
+In these dialog systems customers are prompted to provide information at various dialog turns using different authored prompts.
+Table~\ref{tab:auto} shows few sample responses (hypothetical imitation) from callers and desired system output.